zebwithb/vino-project/docs/process.md

 Is it worth pre-processing text while GPT-4.1 has a context window of 1M Tokens?
 This heavily depends on the use case.

-It's an edge case to consider a set of documents that has over 1M tokens in context while being consistently unstructured, needs structuring and abstraction.
+It's an edge case to consider a set of documents that has over 1M tokens in context while being consistently unstructured, that needs structuring and abstraction.

 This boils down to the system prompting strategy.